 Live music has really caught on in Mumbai, with many people now preferring to go out and listen to a live band than a DJ.
 Visit any of these popular Mumbai live music venues and you won’t be disappointed.
-There's everything from rock to classical music.
+There's everything from classical to rock, including original Hindi Indie music!

 If you want to hear traditional Indian music, Mumbai's National Center for Performing Arts (NCPA) is the place to go.
 The NCPA hosts a wide range of leading musicians, such as Kishori Amonkar, Zakir Hussain, Shivkumar Sharma, Ajoy Chakrabarty and Hariprasad Chaurasia.
 Other special live music events, including performances by international artists and bands, are also held there.
 The NCPA has a fine-dining restaurant and casual all-day cafe as well, if you're feeling hungry!